 - Waziyatawin.
 In the Footsteps of Our Ancestors: The Dakota Commemorative Marches of the 21st Century.
 St. Paul MN: Living Justice Press, 2006.

 - Wingerd, Mary Lethert.
 North Country: The Making of Minnesota.
 Minneapolis, MN: University of Minnesota Press, 2010.

 Publications Recommended By Others

 The following publications are recommended by members of the general public.
-For books recommended by MHS, please visit usdakotawar.org/books.
+For books recommended by MNHS, please visit usdakotawar.org/books.
 If you would like to add a book relating to the U.S.-Dakota War of 1862 to the list below, please visit usdakotawar.org/contact and fill out the contact form.
 Your email address will be published online along with the book title.